08 Mar How can exercise help combat insulin resistance?

 - decrease dependence on medications.

 Exercise itself improves this on many levels such as improving insulin sensitivity of skeletal muscles .
-Our skeletal muscles accounts for 75-95% of our body, hence commencing in exercise maintains insulin sensitivity.
+With our skeletal muscles accounting for 30-40% of our body, it’s easy to see how being active can help to manage insulin sensitivity.

 Research has shown that a single bout of prolonged aerobic exercise (30-60mins) can lower glucose levels and stimulate translocation and glucose transport activity in an insulin resistant skeletal muscle.
 Studies have also shown that sedentary individuals who engaged in resistance exercise at moderate intensity has improved their insulin sensitivity by 48%!